murple1/MinUI-murt/README.md

 - sleep on tapping the power button does not work from any custom paks including retroarch, only from the menus and micarch based emulators
 - the LEDs stay on for the 2 mins of faux-sleep before the device actually goes into deep sleep. not a bug so much as an annoyance.

-Instructions (not detailed b/c if you generally don't kmpw what you're changing I dont think it's a good idea to use this (for now). :
+Instructions below.
+They're not detailed b/c if you generally don't know what you're changing I dont think it's a good idea to use this (for now).

 if youre looking to add this to an existing installation of PakUI or other built on top of MinUI (NOT NextUI) I would HIGHLY recommend unzipping and manually moving over the core files yourself.
 So:
 1) download the latest release (disregard my name/versioning choices lol)